 This is not to argue for incest or polygamy today.
-Instead, we note that incest and polygamy in the lives of God’s great heroes are ancient analogs for modern committed, faithful, non-cultic homosexual partnerships.
+Instead, we note that incest and polygamy in the lives of God’s great heroes are ancient analogs of modern committed, faithful, non-cultic homosexual partnerships and marriages.

-If God could use polygamists and practitioners of incest like Abraham and Sarah, Jacob and his wives, the parents of Moses, Gideon, the parents of Samuel, King David and others, to further His mission in the Old Testament, surely God can use born again gays, lesbians, bisexuals and transgendered people to further His mission in the age of grace.
-Do you agree with this reasonable conclusion?
+If God could use polygamists and practitioners of incest like Abraham and Sarah and Hagar and Abraham's concubines by whom he sired children, Genesis 25:1-6, Jacob and his four wives, the parents of Moses, Miriam and Aaron, Gideon, the polygamous parents of Samuel, King David and others, to further His mission in the Old Testament, surely God can use born again gays, lesbians, bisexuals and transgendered people to further His mission in the dispensation of grace.
+Do you agree with this biblical and reasonable conclusion?

 The Morality Of Committed